Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: Numerical Examples Results

 as the DCLF-DCBF method can only optimize one-step control input.
-The comparison result is shown in Fig. \ref{fig:feasibility-dclfdcbf-clfcbfnmpc}, where CLF-CBF-NMPC outperforms DCLF-DCBF in terms of feasibility for any values of $\gamma_k$.
-Similar to what we have seen previously, DCLF-DCBF enhances the feasibility with larger $\gamma_k$, while the feasible state region for CLF-CBF-NMPC is independent of $\gamma_k$.
+The comparison result is shown in Fig. \ref{fig:feasibility-dclfdcbf-clfcbfnmpc}, where NMPC-DCLF-DCBF outperforms DCLF-DCBF in terms of feasibility for any values of $\gamma_k$.
+Similar to what we have seen previously, DCLF-DCBF enhances the feasibility with larger $\gamma_k$, while the feasible state region for NMPC-DCLF-DCBF is independent of $\gamma_k$.
 Notice that the unsafe states, which are inside the sphere region defined by \eqref{eq:example-one-order-cbf}, are excluded from the state sampling test for feasibility.
 The zero-level surface of the control barrier function is colored in yellow in Fig. \ref{fig:feasibility-dclfdcbf-clfcbfnmpc}.

-We also remark that the numbers of safety constraints for CBF-NMPC and CLF-CBF-NMPC are larger than the ones for MPC-GCBF and DCLF-DCBF, but the feasibility performance are enhanced in our proposed approach, which demonstrates the importance of decay-rate relaxing technique that are introduced in the two proposed formulations.
+We also remark that the number of safety constraints for NMPC-DCBF and NMPC-DCLF-DCBF are larger than the ones for MPC-GCBF and DCLF-DCBF, but the feasibility performance are enhanced in our proposed approach, which demonstrates the importance of decay-rate relaxing technique that are introduced in the two proposed formulations.
 To sum up, the proposed formulations outperform the state-of-the-art in terms of feasibility.